hanhanwu/Hanhan_Data_Science_Practice/Better4Industry/ExperienceNotes.md

     * Then based on the objective, convert the total leaf value to prediction probability
       * For example, you are using "binary: logistic" as your objective, use the conversion rule here to convert logit score to probability: https://sebastiansauer.github.io/convert_logit2prob/

+## Production Handover Notes
+* Understand deployment QA at the very beginning.
+Provide every output at each step for their QA test.
+* Push everyone in the team to put all the code together on time, after combining the code, re-run everything asap, to reduce potential within-team discrepencies.

 [1]:http://scikit-learn.org/stable/auto_examples/preprocessing/plot_all_scaling.html